 It was the second weekend in a row that we were planning our Saturday around the social life of an eleven year old, but this time we really did not mind that much.
-Once boys hit that all important age often years old, there is only one kind of party that will interest them.
+There is currently only one kind of party that interests themthem: Panitball.
 If it wasn’t for the age limit at most paintball courses, this craze would’ve hit them even earlier.
-Last week we were lucky enough to find some place open before 8am in the sleepy town of Melkbos.
+Last week we were lucky enough to find a place open before 8am in the sleepy town of Melkbos.
 This weekend we found ourselves in the Stellenbosch wine lands.

 Stark-Condé turned out to be the ideal place to kill time, especially with a child under the age of ten.
 Between the beautiful surroundings, a comfy spot in the sun and a delicious menu we did not switch on our tablets once.
 The eight year old was content with exploring everything in sight and getting more jam on his being than the croissant at their restaurant The Postcard Cafe.
 I had a substantial portion of fried prawn salad.
 Bliss!
 The Plus One was less happy with his lamb curry but only because there was no chutney.
 Curry without chutney is a sin.